rs660/network-fs/README.md

 # Network File Server

 *Disclaimer*: This is for documentation purposes ONLY!
-Implementation details are hidden (nice try, EECS 482 students reading this) and public server application's output is **muted**.
+Implementation details are hidden (nice try, 482 students reading this) and public server application's output is **muted**.
 The password-protected .zip contains my implementation of this thread library; if you need access, feel free to email me (alvinhat@umich.edu)!

 This repo contains the interface for the client (`fs_client.h`).
 It also has the interface for the server, which runs on my implementation of a multi-threaded network file server in C++20.
 Disk abstraction is provided by the course infrastructure, although the disk objects themselves can be accessed with `showfs`.
 Peek at `testsample.cpp` for a demonostration of the basic features.